comparch-security/chipyard-random-llc/README.md

 ### Set-Associative Rather Than Skewed

-Instead of advocating the use of randomized skewed caches, we cautiously argue that randomized non-skewed (classic set-associative) caches can be sufficiently strengthened and possess a better chance to be adopted in the near future than their skewed counterparts.
+Instead of advocating the use of randomized skewed caches, we cautiously argue that randomized non-skewed (classic set-associative) caches can be sufficiently strengthened and possess a better chance to be adopted in the near future than their skewed counterparts:

-**The performance benefit of using skewed caches is not proven by commercial processors and introducing it purely for security purpose might be ill-fated.**
+* The performance benefit of using skewed caches is not proven by commercial processors and introducing it purely for security purpose might be ill-fated.
-With our best effort, we found that skewed caches have not been adopted in the LLCs of any commercially available modern processors.
-The performance benefit of a skewed cache is the increased cache associativity by reducing conflict misses.
-As the number of ways grows in modern processors, the benefit of extra cache associativity diminishes.
-The required partitioning of cache sets undesirably reduces the efficiency of the LRU/RRIP replacement policy adopted by the LLCs in modern processors.
-Excessive skewing actually hurts performance.

-**The area and runtime performance overhead of MIRAGE is heavy.**
+* The area and runtime performance overhead of MIRAGE is heavy.
-According to its own estimation, the storage overhead of the over-provided metadata space has already approached 22%.
-The runtime performance loss was estimated to 2.0% in term of cycles per instruction (CPI) based on simulator results, which we believe is also under-estimated.

-**The non-skewed set-associative caches can be made sufficiently safe against existing conflict-based cache side-channel attacks.**
+* The non-skewed set-associative caches can be made sufficiently safe against existing conflict-based cache side-channel attacks.
-The full elimination of associativity evictions might be an overkill with unnecessary performance overhead.
-What actually required is to sufficiently raise the bar for existing attacks to a level that is unviable in practice.
-As shown by our experiments using actual attacks running on hardware implemented processors, dynamically remapping a randomized set-associative LLC using a combination of detectors successfully thwarts all existing search algorithms with a marginal performance overhead.

 ### Trigger Remaps by Counting Evictions rather Than Accesses

 Existing cache randomization schemes trigger remaps after a certain amount of LLC accesses.
-Due to the filter effect of inner caches, most memory accesses hits in inner caches and become invisible to the LLC.
+During attacks, most memory accesses hit in inner caches and become invisible to the LLC.
 This unfortunately distorts the observation of the LLC.
-Instead of counting cache accesses, cache evictions are both unavoidable by side-channel attacks and always visible by the LLC.
+Compared with cache accesses, cache evictions are both unavoidable and visible to the LLC.
 Triggering remaps by counting LLC evictions is at least as effective as counting LLC accesses.
-Even better, counting LLC evictions is actually much more efficient because the LLC miss rate of normal applications is much lower than attacks and less remaps would be triggered.
+Even better, since the LLC miss rate of normal applications is much lower than attacks, less remaps would be triggered during normal operations.

 ### Significantly Reducing Remap Overhead by Multi-Step Relocation

-The most performance overhead of dynamic cache randomization comes form the data loss during a remap.
+The largest performance overhead of dynamic cache randomization comes form the data loss during a remap.
-Our experiment estimates that 40% to 50% cache blocks in an LLC are evicted during the remap process, which is why frequent remaps can hurt performance significantly.
+Our experiment estimates that 40~50% cache blocks in an LLC are evicted during the remap process, which is why frequent remaps can hurt performance significantly.

-Our solution is a multi-step relocation scheme in the remap process.
+We use a multi-step relocation scheme to reduce this cost.
-When a cache block is remapped to a full cache set, instead of evicting one cache block to make a room, the remap tries to further remap the otherwise evicted block.
+When a cache block is remapped to a fully occupied cache set, instead of evicting a cache block, this block is further remapped.
-In a set-associative cache, this multi-step relocation scheme reduces the data loss from 40~50% to just 10%.
+The data loss drops to just 10% as a result.

-### Trigger Extra Remaps When an Active Is Detected
+### Extra Remaps by Attack Detection

-Although remap at a high frequency thwarts most side-channel attacks, it incurs observable performance loss due to the evicted cache blocks.
-Instead, moderately reducing the remap frequency while triggering extra remaps when attacks using fast search algorithms are caught in action can reduce the performance loss.
-Our research has shown that both PPP and GE algorithms can be reliably detected, because they need to prune a large set of random addresses into a minimal eviction set and exceptional number of evictions are incurred on the targeted cache set during the prune process.
+We find that both PPP and GE algorithms can be reliably detected, because they need to prune a large set of random addresses into a minimal eviction set and exceptional number of evictions are incurred on the targeted cache set during the prune process.
 An active attack can be detected accordingly by constantly monitoring the distribution of evictions among cache sets.
 As an example, the following figure shows two attacks utilizing the GE algorithm to search eviction sets.
 After applying a Z-standardization, the unbalanced distribution of cache evictions among cache set is easily noticeable.

 ![Detection Example](https://wsong83.github.io/asset/chipyard-random-llc/ge-eviction-zscore.png)

-By combining periodically and detector triggered remaps, all existing attacks (searching eviction sets at runtime) are defeated.
+By triggering extra remaps when an attack is detected in action, all existing attacks (searching eviction sets at runtime) are defeated.

 ### Single-Cycle Hasher

 Is it really necessary to use a multi-cycle cryptographic cipher for randomizing cache indices?
-No, we think, even when everyone else is doing so.
+No, we think, even though everyone else is doing so.

-According to our estimation, every extra cycle consumed by the cryptographic cipher cost 0.4% CPI performance, and the fastest cryptographic cipher still requires 4 to 6 cycles.
+According to our estimation, every extra cycle consumed by the cryptographic cipher prolongs CPI by 0.4%, and the fastest cryptographic cipher requires 4 to 6 cycles.
-We propose a single-cycle hasher which we claim is secured enough for the purpose of randomizing the cache indices.
+We propose a single-cycle hasher which should be secured enough for the purpose of randomizing the cache indices.
-For details, please refer to our latest TC paper.

 ## Internal Structure